Christmas in New York is an experience unlike any other, and the festive season really is the most wonderful time of the year to visit The Big Apple.

-Save money on admission to New York’s best attractions and skips main-entrance ticket lines at attractions including Top of the Rock Valid with CityPASS.
+Save money on admission to New York’s best attractions and skip main-entrance ticket lines at attractions including Top of the Rock with a CityPASS.
 Valid for nine consecutive days, beginning with the first day of use, it costs $132 for adults and $108 for ages 6-17.

 How much spending money will I need for a week in New York at Christmas?

 How much money you need will depend entirely on where you stay and what you get up to while you’re there.
 If you’ve paid for your hotel in advance, we suggest a minimum of $675/£500 for a four-night stay to see you through meals, shopping and attractions.